-SUNDERLAND coach Charlie Oatway has denied that Lee Cattermole has played his last game for the Black Cats after he was left out of Wednesday's victory over ten-man Stoke City.
+SUNDERLAND coach Charlie Oatway has denied that Lee Cattermole has played his last game for the

 The 1-0 win, courtesy of Adam Johnson's first-half goal, lifted Sunderland out of the drop zone for the first time since August but Cattermole was a notable absence from the squad.